 Nathan had overheard the conversation.
 "I'm getting my wetsuit back on."

 With the group working together, they were able to get the chest out of the water before it got dark.
-It was an old wooden trunk with metal hinges, like something they would use for travel or even storage in years past.
+It was an old wooden trunk with rusted, metal hinges and a keyhole on the front with a large, rounded lid.
+It looked like it could have been used for travel or storage in years past, but it was large enough to have anything inside, really.
+Surprisingly, though, the wood looked in fairly pristine condition, which was contradictory to the condition of the metal and brass.
+Save for a bit of algae growth, it looked flawless.

 Once they were out of the water, Ben looked at it carefully.
 He tugged on the lid.
 "It's locked."